statOmics/pda19-20/pages/sdaMsqrobDesign.md

 ##### 3.3.1.
 Which factors will you use in the mean model?

 ##### 3.3.2.
-Evaluation of contrasts of interest.
-We would like to perform all pairwise comparisons between each of the treatments.
+Perform all pairwise comparisons between each of the spike-in conditions.
 How many contrasts do we need for this, specify each contrast

 ##### 3.3.3.
 Interpret the log 2 transformed fold change for the top hit of the comparison involving treatment B vs A.